Muscle Strain: Diagnosis, Treatment & Prevention

 See More Here: (TENS Electric)

-In order to restore your groin muscles to their previous strength after injury, you can perform some targeted exercises.
+In order to restore your groin muscles to their previous strength after an injury, you can perform some targeted exercises.
 These exercises may require some additional materials, such as a mat, resistance band, or small exercise ball.
-Remember to stop immediately if you experience a sharp pain while performing these exercises; however, some soreness can be expected.
+Remember to stop immediately if you experience sharp pain while performing these exercises; however, some soreness can be expected.

 - Side Leg Raises: Lie on your side, using a mat or rug.
 Keeping the rest of your body straight, lift your top leg in the air as far as you comfortably can.
 Hold this position for five seconds, then slowly lower it to the starting position.
 Repeat two sets of ten reps for each leg.